 Congratulations!
 Access our admitted student page to follow up with next steps!

 International students: If you’ll need a student visa, you should submit OIS financial documents for the Office of International Services.

 Unfortunately, we can’t accept everyone.
 If you’ve been denied, you’ll be able to put your name on a waitlist.
 You may also appeal a negative admission decision, although a reversal of an initial decision is unlikely.

 We make applying as easy as possible, but we know that the application process can be overwhelming.
 If you can’t find the answer to your admissions questions here, reach out when you need help.

-You can contact Carol Braunschweig at:
+You can contact Kirsten Straughan at: